kiblera/first_repo/README.md

-# This is out first repo
+# This is our first repo

 ### Git is very useful for version contorol and collaboration